Running After Covid 19: This Is What I Learned

 Being patient with yourself is a very important and necessary step after having this virus.
 If you were regularly running 3-5 milers with little issue, your first run should probably be closer to two.
 In addition, that maiden voyage should be closer to your easy, long run pace.
 If you can accomplish a few short runs at this easy pace, then you can consider picking up your pace some.

 Fifty percent of your baseline mileage for the first few weeks is a standard recommendation by coaches across the country.
-If after seven to ten days of this you feel great, perhaps your body is ready for more.
+If you feel great after seven to ten days of this, perhaps your body is ready for more.
 Just pay attention to your body.

 There is a great guide called the 50/30/20/10 rule to resume activity.
 The first week, you engage in roughly half of your normal activity.
-The next week, reduce your normal workload by only 30%.
+Then, the next week, reduce your normal workload by only 30%.

 Student athletes, for example, are put onto a strict protocol where they are required to ease back into activity in a very specific way.
-In many athletic programs, high school students have a mandate that they get an EKG before returning to practice.
+In addition, in many athletic programs, high school students must get an EKG before returning to practice.
 If these very young, healthy athletes take clear precautions, it stands to reason that recreational runners should also!

 Monitor Your Heart Rate